 2-3-year-olds without ADHD will have all the same hyperactive tendencies as those with the condition.
 Still, they can also focus on specific activities like tidying up after themselves and sitting quietly when asked to.
 Online learning shows us that these are tasks ADHD sufferers often aren’t able to complete.

 One of the hallmarks of ADHD is extreme behaviour that often disrupts relationships and activities.
 Also, for a diagnosis to be given by a doctor, these problems will need to have been persistent for a period of 6 months or more and in multiple settings, such as nursery school and home.

 - Restlessness, combined with a desire to jump and climb on furniture

 - They struggle with settling for naps or meals

 When suspecting ADHD in children over four years of age, parents need to talk to their doctor for a full evaluation.
 Then, parents and childcare professionals will better understand how to look after the child’s needs, knowing whether they have the condition or just natural boisterousness.

 Develop Your Childcare Skills With Flexible Online Learning Course

-Our Support Learning In Your Child Certificate is just one example of what we’re talking about.
-The full range of short course options able to be found on our website www.onlinecoursesaustralia.edu.au.
+Our Support Learning In Your Child Course is just one example of what we’re talking about—the full range of short course options able to be found on our website www.onlinecoursesaustralia.edu.au.
 There you’ll also see that these comprehensible video-based, CPD-approved courses can be paid for using one of a selection of instalment options.

 Alternatively, if you’d like to talk about the different Childcare Courses prior to enrolment, then all you need to do is call us today on 1300 611 404.
 We’re ready and waiting to show you how simple and stress-free a career change can be.